oVirt/ovirt-site/source/feature/asynctaskmanagerchanges.html.md

 This Wiki page is going to summarize required changes for Async Task mechanism.

-The current design is still a draft.
+The current design is still a **draft**.
 There are other ideas for design for the task manager.
 The motivations should guide us via the changes process.

 ### Owner